xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </tr>
 </table>

-<p>Column alignment can be controlled via one or two colons at the header separator line:</p>
+Column alignment can be controlled via one or two colons at the header separator line:

 <pre><code>| Right | Center | Left  |